dynaroars/dynaroars.github.io/docs/blog/freebsd.md

 ## Using

 After the first boot I then logged in as root to update the system, install `X`, `KDE`, `emacs`, and various things.
-But I didn\'t really know to do any of these.
-So I openned my iPad and go to read FreeBSD manual.
+But I didn't really know to do any of these.
+So I opened my iPad and read the FreeBSD manual.

 ### Installing Things